important note: we have an updated version of this blog post available: Successful Conference Management For The 21st Century

-You will need to establish a direct and simple online user journey for prospective attendee when they are wanting to purchase tickets to your conference.
+You will need to establish a direct and simple online user journey for prospective attendees when they are wanting to purchase tickets to your conference.
 All roads need to lead to your website, so make sure it is excellent.

 7. Digital Marketing

 There really is no point going through all the trouble of organising an event if you do not market it online.
 In the digital age, this is the primary way of creating awareness around your meeting.
 Without a comprehensive digital marketing strategy, you will limit attendance.
-You can increase your reach and reception online through creating engaging content and ensure you support this with a clear call to action.
+You can increase your reach and reception online by creating engaging content and ensuring you support this with a clear call to action.

 Follow these steps to host a successful, well-orchestrated conference.
 You may need some assistance to guarantee it runs seamlessly.
 If you do, we are here to help.
 As experts in conference management and a member of the International Association of Professional Congress Organisers, we hold the know-how and human capital needed to design, plan, manage, and coordinate every facet of your conference from start to finish, ensuring that nothing is left to chance.
 Contact us.